Sequential testing

 What is the statistical power of this approach?

-Given enough time, the statistical power of our sequential testing method is 1.
-If there is an effect size to be detected, this approach will detect it.
+Given enough time, the statistical power of Amplitude's sequential testing method is 1.
+If there is an effect size to be detected, this approach detects it.

 Why don’t I see any confidence interval on the Confidence Interval Over Time chart?